yoshida-imari/a1111-sd-webui-haku-img-forge/README.md

-# a1111-sd-webui-haku-img
+# A1111's sd-webui Image Utils (Forge Fork)
-An Image utils extension for A1111's sd-webui
+This is a Forge-compatible fork of [KohakuBlueleaf's a1111-sd-webui-haku-img](https://github.com/KohakuBlueleaf/a1111-sd-webui-haku-img).

 Features:
 * blending (support 17 mode)